 Generally, there are two main paths in the application process:

-The expedited timeline sets students up to enter health professional school after four years of undergraduate education, with no break or “growth year.”
+The “traditional” timeline sets students up to enter health professional school after four years of undergraduate education, with no break or “growth year.”
 This timeline requires that students take the MCAT/DAT no later than summer after their junior year, apply to schools the summer between their junior and senior year of college, and stay engaged in the application process over the course of the next year.
 Matriculation to an applicant’s chosen program occurs the fall following graduation from the undergraduate program.

 The growth year timeline sets students up to take purposeful time between the end of their undergraduate career and the start of health professional school.
 This is becoming the pathway for the majority of medical and dental matriculants nationally.
-The amount of time one takes prior to matriculation in professional school is dependent on one’s own circumstances; this timeline sets prospective applicants up to at least take one, if not more, growth or gap years.
+The amount of time one takes prior to matriculation to professional school is dependent on one’s own circumstances; this timeline sets prospective applicants up to at least take one, if not more, growth or gap years.
 An applicant who plans to take one year between the end of undergraduate education and the start of graduation education will apply the summer after their senior year of college.
 An applicant who plans to add additional gap years will apply the year prior to when they intend to matriculate.

 To decide when the right time to apply is for you, we suggest reflecting on the strength of your candidacy as a whole and when you feel is ideal for you to start your journey in the health professions.
-Consider what you present in terms of clinical, service, shadowing, and other extracurricular experiences, as well as academic metrics, and explore the holistic admissions review process below.
+Consider what you present in terms of clinical, service, shadowing, and other extracurricular experiences, as well as academic metrics, and explore the holistic admissions review process explained here.
 Consider, too, whether you want a “break” from formal classroom education and how you might benefit from seeking out other experiences.
 We strongly recommend that you involve our office in these deliberations by setting up an appointment with one of our advisors to discuss your options.

 Explore as well the following resources, Premeds: Capitalize on gap years before applying to medical school from the AMA and Making the Most of Your Gap Year from the AAMC.